Yucatán Travel Itinerary: a 2 Week Yucatán Peninsula Road Trip

 Luxury in the jungle is staying at Hotel Bardo

-Amazing, paradise-like, cozy.
+Amazing, paradise-like and cozy.
 That's how I would describe our stay at Hotel Bardo.
 Make no mistake, the place is very luxurious and modern with a great location in the center, on the other hand, you are surrounded by nature all around.
 The staff was really helpful and made our stay even more pleasant.

 Day 5 of Yucatán Itinerary: Tulum